StrataFoundation/strata/packages/docs/blog/2022-04-25-solana-composability/index.md

 }
 ```

 Similar to OOP, Ethereum is a system of smart contracts adopting interfaces so that they can interoperate together.
-"If it quacks like a duck, then treat is like a duck"
+"If it quacks like a duck, then treat it like a duck"

 ## Solana Composability